National Cancer Institute

 Key Points for this Section

-• Nasopharyngeal cancer is a disease in which malignant (cancer) cells form in the tissues of the nasopharynx.
+• Nasopharyngeal cancer is a type of head and neck cancer that starts in the tissues of the nasopharynx.

-• Ethnic background and being exposed to the Epstein-Barr virus can affect the risk of nasopharyngeal cancer.
+• Being exposed to the Epstein-Barr virus, your ancestry, and where you live can affect the risk of nasopharyngeal cancer.

-• Signs of nasopharyngeal cancer include trouble breathing, speaking, or hearing.
+• Signs and symptoms of nasopharyngeal cancer include trouble breathing, speaking, or hearing.

 • Tests that examine the nose, throat, and nearby organs are used to diagnose and stage nasopharyngeal cancer.